nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/search-endpoints.md

 &nbsp;

 In the above example the search has a search document model, containing its own properties.
-To display these, pass the desired schemas in the [X-NXproperties header]({{page page='special-http-headers'}}) when performing the request.
+To display these, pass the desired schemas in the [properties header]({{page page='special-http-headers'}}) when performing the request.

 {{#> panel type='code' heading='Request'}}

 ```
-[HEADER] X-NXproperties: default_search
+[HEADER] properties: default_search
 GET /api/v1/search/saved/f0c173cc-4bbc-42b1-ac66-51b362643b6c
 ```